ga-wdi-lessons/building-a-mean-app/angular-walkthrough.md

 ### (You-Do) [Adds Candidate Delete](https://github.com/ga-wdi-exercises/whenpresident/commit/331e2649984ef7879796fb766b9322c0a700e8e9)

-As we put some of the finishing touches on our app, let's add the functionality to a candidate can "concede".
+As we put some of the finishing touches on our app, let's add the functionality so a candidate can "concede".

 **Steps**: